Jake Worth

 Early returns build an opportunity for dead code into the function.
 Is response.ok ever falsy?
 It’s impossible to say with just this amount of context.
 Maybe response is an object like this:

-Or maybe, our API is broken and it always returns ok.
-In either case, our else is dead code.
-This happens.
-We can’t really know without some digging.
-The opportunity for dead code is there.
+Maybe our API is broken and it always returns ok.
+In either case, everything below that first early return is dead code.

 Harder to Read